Frequently Asked Questions

 All.
 Sometimes even on dirt.
 The club has a ride category system: A to D for road rides plus HP for rides with a lot of hardpack roads, and M for mountain bike rides.
 We try to schedule a ride at every level every Saturday and Sunday, sometimes more than one as long as the start locations are far apart.
 We also often schedule rides during the week.
 For anyone new to the club or thinking about joining, we offer Orientation rides.

-During the season, we also have casual rides - flings, we call them - that start and end at the same location every Wednesday and Friday.
+During the season, we also have casual rides - flings, we call them - that start and end at the same location during the week.
 On special occasions, we have multi-level rides tied to events like the Cinco de Velo first weekend in May.
 Look at the Ride Categories page for more info.

 No. Some of us ride really, really fast and it may look like we're racing but we're not.